csiro-robotics/HOTFLoc/README.md

+# Hierarchical Octree Transformer

+Created using the codebase for the paper:

-## Pyramid Point Cloud Transformer for Large-Scale Place Recognition
+#### Pyramid Point Cloud Transformer for Large-Scale Place Recognition

 by Le Hui, Hang Yang, Mingmei Cheng, Jin Xie, and Jian Yang

+and

+#### OctFormer: Octree-based Transformers for 3D Point Clouds
+by Peng-Shuai Wang.

+README is currently a copy of PPT-Net README, but will be progressively updated in the future.

 ### Benchmark Datasets